 Or 2 cups of broccoli to one participant and no broccoli to another participant everyday without anyone catching on.
 Remember, this type of study is double blind, meaning no one participating in the study can know anything about what they are getting (or not).

 Logistically and financially, double blind, placebo controlled, randomized trials are perfect for drugs and drug companies and not realistic for kale and kale farmers or sweet potatoes and sweet potato farmers.

 If there were as many nutrition studies done on whole plant foods as there are studies done on prescription drugs, we would live in a much different world.
-But this is a different ball of fuckery altogether.
+But that’s a different ball of fuckery altogether.

-The only reason this study was done in the first place was because the meat industry wanted to be able to make health claims about some of their products by adding in flaxseeds.
-So the study was funded, the logistics were sorted, and this is what they found.
+The only reason that this study was done in the first place was because the meat industry wanted to be able to make health claims about some of their products by adding in flaxseeds.
+So the study was funded, the logistics were sorted, and this is what they found:

 - The participants who were hypertensive at the beginning of the study, given no flaxseeds and taking drug lowering blood pressure medication were still hypertensive after 6 months – the length of the study.